Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/cb178a48-5d7a-4290-91a9-8e1c65cfc77e)

 Corrupted  Human’s or Impure look like the above and if they grab you, they will hold onto you for a bit and they will then seal a karuta card at random.
-Some karuta can protect this sealing effect from occurring but so too can certain coffee effects.
-(See coffee below **(Link Later)**. **Note as well that while grabbed, you can still be harmed by hostile apparitions.
+Some karuta can protect this sealing effect from occurring but so too can [certain coffee effects](anchor6). **Note as well that while grabbed, you can still be harmed by hostile apparitions.
 You will also take health damage from the grab itself.**

 ![image](https://github.com/user-attachments/assets/bbc2110c-8f4c-44fd-9b7e-75ece8dbab83)